-Brand new release for our younger Êtregirls...meet our new favorite superhero...
+For our younger Êtregirls...meet our new favorite superhero...
 Ara the Star Engineer!
-Written by Google Engineer Komal Singh (we met her & she's the coolest ever), the book features real-life Google engineers and takes readers on an algorithm adventure!
+Written by Google Engineer Komal Singh (we met her & she seriously rules), the book features real-life Google engineers and takes readers on an algorithm adventure!
 You can order your copy RIGHT HERE.
 It's amazing.
 Seriously, Google it.

 And we couldn't love it more.
 With an intro by Academy Award-nominated filmmaker Ava DuVernay, this "keep-it-real" activism guide by 13 year-old Marley (the rockstar who founded #1000BlackGirlBooks and created #MarleyMag for ELLE.com) is a book that every girl should own.
 Every.
 Single.
 Girl.
 Exploring activism, social justice & volunteerism while highlighting the importance of literacy & diversity, Marley seriously gets it done!

 We were so enthralled by Marley's vision that we emailed her the following question.
-We were over the moon when she responded...now we want 2 make her answer our new screen saver on...well, EVERYTHING!
 Check out her advice to Être:

 Ê: “Sometimes we feel too small to make a mark on the world.
 People underestimate girls our age and think we don’t really care about things.
 But we do.
 We want to make the world way better.
 What’s your best advice for middle school girls who want to be listened to and make a difference before we grow up?”